 Meet the first Black skeleton athlete to compete for the U.S. at the Olympics

-BEIJING — Skeleton is a heart-racing, adrenaline-fueled event where a single racer flies face first down a frozen track — sometimes going more than 80 mph, belly first on a sled.
+BEIJING — Skeleton is a heart-racing, adrenaline-fueled event where a single racer flies face first down a frozen track, sometimes going more than 80 mph, belly down on a sled.

-Kelly Curtis is the first to say this sport is "crazy."
+Kelly Curtis is quick to acknowledge this sport is "crazy."
 That doesn't make her love it any less.

 The event has been a mainstay at the Winter Games since 2002.
 At the Beijing Winter Olympics, just three Americans will compete for a medal — and Curtis is one of them.